NebulousLabs/Sia/doc/Consensus.md

 proof can be changed.

-The greatest application for file contract revisions is file-diff channels - a file contract can be edited many tiems off-blockchain as a user uploads new or different content to the host.
+The greatest application for file contract revisions is file-diff channels - a file contract can be edited many times off-blockchain as a user uploads new or different content to the host.
 This improves the overall scalability of Sia.

 Storage Proofs